 - Enjoy calcium-fortified tofu as a plant-based protein option.
 Other plant-based choices that provide protein and calcium include soybeans, almond butter and tempeh.

 Calcium is absorbed best if your intake of calcium-rich foods is spread out during the day.
-A registered dietitian nutritionist can help you choose foods or a combination of foods and a supplement to meet your individual calcium needs, while keeping in mind calcium intake should not exceed 2,500 milligrams per day for adults between ages 19 and 50.
+An RDN can help you choose foods or a combination of foods and a supplement to meet your individual calcium needs, while keeping in mind calcium intake should not exceed 2,500 milligrams per day for adults between ages 19 and 50.
 This amount is reduced to 2,000 milligrams per day for adults over 51.

 More Tips for Bone Health